-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$; - Access to the SGA Office, including a workstation, printing rights and a university phone line.

-- · Good time management skills; - · Diligent project management skills; - Keen sensitivity for team dynamics and ability to harness them towards collective goals; - Inclination towards creative approaches for innovative outcomes.
+- Good time management skills; - Diligent project management skills; - Keen sensitivity for team dynamics and ability to harness them towards collective goals; - Inclination towards creative approaches for innovative outcomes.